weaponsforge/worldsbeyond/README.md

 A game set in a medieval-fantasy setting where characters find their life's meaning and purpose, and the World's existence.

-All characters have pre-defined roles and paths, except for a certain Character.
-Or several Characters.
+All `Classes` have pre-defined roles and paths, except for a certain `Character`.
+Or several `Characters`.

 > Experiment game testing the construction of game classes, models, objects and events on NodeJS.